AlahmadiQ8/gmat-study-notes/quantitative-reasoning/data-sufficiency.md

   - e.g `The surface area of a rectangular field` does **not** mean 3d but just 2d rectangular area
 - Don't always pick number and consider applying algebra
 - Do Not Fucking forget what the question is asking
+- I Forgot the **Zero**
+- When a questions asks about quotient, don't forget to test smaller numbers.
+E.g 1!

 ------